itsCheithanya/MyBlogPage/README.md

 # MyBlogPage
-Frontend page of a personnal blogging page
+Frontend page of a personal blogging page